-Renaissance is on the Cutting Edge of Responsible Progressive K-12 Education
+Renaissance is on the Cutting Edge of Responsible Progressive PK-12 Education

 It currently operates many programs that implement the most forward thinking educational practices in its classrooms.